CompositionalIT/SAFE-Dojo/Instructions.md

 1.4 Navigate to the application in the web browser and run a postcode search; observe how the chart has now appeared rendering the crime statistics returned from your new API endpoint.

-1.5 Look at the `app.fs` in the Client to see how data from the API flows through to the chart.
+1.5 Look at `src/Client/Index.fs` to see how data from the API flows through to the chart.
 Which function is used to retrieve the data from the API?
 Where does the data go once the front end receives the network response?

 ## 2. Add shared code